LiliumStudio/Advanced-Netherite-Bedrock-Edition/README.md

 Due to technical differences between Java and Bedrock engines, the following changes have been made:

-- **Smithing Table:** Custom smithing recipes are not supported in Bedrock, so a Crafting Table workaround is used.
+- **Smithing Table:** Custom ingredients in the addition slot are not supported in Bedrock's Smithing Table engine, so <code>minecraft:netherite_ingot</code> is used as the addition material with the custom ingot placed in the template slot instead..
 - **Knockback Resistance:** Items do not feature custom knockback resistance due to current API limitations.
 - **Blocks:** Custom blocks currently do not function as Beacon bases.
 - **Translations:** Item lore (descriptions) is not translated due to how Bedrock handles script components.